ShahSau/ShahSau/README.md

 - 💬  Ask me anything about programming
 <!-- <div>-->
 <p>
 Full-stack developer with a passion for building scalable robust web applications.
-I am experienced in JavaScript, Python, React, NextJs, Gatsby, Angular, Nodejs, Expressjs, Django, and  MongoDB.
+I am experienced in JavaScript, Python, React, NextJs, Gatsby, Angular, Go, Nodejs, Expressjs, Django, and  MongoDB.
 I am currently working as a developer in the Electronics Manufacturing industry.
 Strong understanding of database design and API integration.
 I am committed to writing clean, efficient, and maintainable code.
 Open to collaboration and always learning something new.
 I have strong interpersonal skills and can handle pressure and meet deadlines.&nbsp;&nbsp;
 <!-- Check out <a href="https://shahsau.vercel.app//"> my website </a> for more information and projects. -->
 </p>
 <!-- <div>-->